TheOdinProject/curriculum/javascript/deep_dive_functions.md

-# Deep Dive into Functions
+# Really Understanding Javascript Functions

 We keep coming back to how Javascript loves functions.
 Let's dig a little deeper.
 One pattern which you'll keep bumping into again and again and again is the "module pattern", which lets you